 Speak like a Scout

-Have you ever wondered about a woggle or debated the meaning of HOP?
+Have you ever wondered about a woggle or who B-P is?
 Scouting has its own weird and wonderful language that can be a challenge to decipher.

 Here are some of the words and phrases:

 Achievement Pathways – The Achievement Pathways are an individual journey of personal development recognition.
 These achievements are recognised through progressive series of uniform badges.
 Achievement Pathways consist of the Program Essentials, the Outdoor Adventure Skills, the Special Interest Areas, and additional requirements for the peak award.

 B-P – When Scouts talk about B-P, they aren’t referring to a servo!
 These initials are our simple abbreviation for the man who started it all back in 1907, Lord Robert Baden-Powell.

 Cuboree – This is a mix of mud, water and plenty of laughter as 3500 Victorian Cub Scouts share an action-packed camp every three years.

 Gang Show – This is an annual stage show, named after the UK original.
 The Melbourne Gang Show has been running since 1953, written, performed and produced by Scouts and Guides.
 Melbourne Gang Show is one of seven shows put on by Victorian Scouts.
 Apart from Sunraysia and Albury Gang Shows, there are “Showtimes” – Camberwell, South Metro, Strzelecki and Whitehorse Showtime.

 Gilwell Park – B-P’s famous UK training base inspired our own Scouts Victoria campsite at Gembrook, which has the same name.

 Good Turn – This is a traditional phrase that’s still used by Scouts and Guides around the world.
 It’s all about doing something good for somebody else every day.

 Grey Wolf Award – This is the highest award available to Cub Scouts.